 The other day, I was talking to someone about Captain America.
 I said how much I admired Steve Rogers's character.
 "I've never really cared for him," the other person said.
 "He's just too nice."
 It's not a new sentiment - objecting to characters because they're too good.
 It's an objection that I've heard many times, … Continue reading No More Mr. Nice Guy

+Note from September 2018: I no longer agree with or recommend this book, due to many shifts in my world view.
 About four years ago, I prayed earnestly for God to give me a clear sign about a young man.
 Was he "The One", or wasn't he?
-The answer I received was not at all what I was expecting.
-It wasn't a yes or a no. It was one word: prepare.
-I remember sitting on my … Continue reading It’s (Not That) Complicated
+The answer I received was not at all … Continue reading It’s (Not That) Complicated

 I've been enjoying a lot of new books this year.
 Some I received for Christmas, others I picked up at the library.
 While I've enjoyed nearly everything I've read so far in 2013, I have noticed something that separates the good authors from the great ones.
 There are dozens of things that divide the good … Continue reading And How Does That Make You Feel?